Skip to content

 Second, perfect alignment equals a perfect cut.
 For the best performance, the top blade should be set back a tiny bit—about the thickness of a dime—behind the bottom blade.
 This precise gap ensures the trimmer cuts hair efficiently without snagging or causing discomfort.
 Taking the time to get this right is what separates a good haircut from a great one.

-How to Adjust Andis T-Outliner Blades: A Step-by-Step Guide
+How to Adjust Your Andis T-Outliner Blade

 Getting that perfect, crisp line is all about blade alignment.
 Whether your trimmer is fresh out of the box or you're doing routine maintenance, adjusting your Andis T-Outliner blades is a fundamental skill that separates a good cut from a great one.
 It ensures your tool performs at its peak, giving you clean results while keeping your clients safe and comfortable.
 Follow these simple steps to get your blades perfectly set for precision work.

-Step 1: Loosen the Blade Screws
+Step 1: Gently Loosen the Screws

 First things first, find a clean, well-lit workspace.
 You don’t want to lose a screw in the middle of an adjustment.
 With your trimmer unplugged, use a Phillips screwdriver to gently loosen the two screws on the blade.
 You don't need to remove them completely—just turn them enough so the blade can be moved with a bit of pressure.
 The goal is to create enough wiggle room to reposition the blade while ensuring it doesn't fall off.
 This simple starting point sets you up for a smooth and controlled adjustment process.

-Step 2: Position the Moving Blade
+Step 2: Align the Top Blade

 Now, let's get things aligned.
 Gently push the moving (bottom) blade so its cutting edge is parallel to the stationary (top) blade.
 You’ll want to slide the bottom blade up until it’s almost flush with the top one.
 The ideal position is having the teeth of the moving blade just slightly behind the teeth of the stationary blade.
 This close alignment is what gives Andis trimmers their signature sharp lines.
 Take your time here; small, careful movements are key to getting it just right.

-Step 3: Set the Correct Blade Gap
+Step 3: Create the Perfect Gap

 This step is absolutely critical for your client’s safety.
 Look at the blades straight on and make sure the moving blade’s teeth do not extend past the stationary blade's teeth.
 If the moving blade overhangs the top one, it will cut skin.
 Double-check this alignment from multiple angles.
 The perfect setting leaves a tiny gap, ensuring only hair is cut.
 This precision is what makes you a pro, protecting your clients while delivering flawless results with your essential power tools.